LivingLogic/LivingLogic.Python.xist/MIGRATION.rst

 URLs containing processing instructions will no longer be transformed in any way.
-If you need the old behaviour you can wrap the initial part of the attribute value into an :class:`specials.url` PI.
+If you need the old behaviour you can wrap the initial part of the attribute value into a :class:`specials.url` PI.

 Migrating to version 3.0